codeup-germain/github-code-composition/README.md

 - Key taweaways: 123 entries in total.
 List of repos we gathered were mostly coded HTML, C#, Python, and JavaScript.
 C# gave or models the biggest problem causing the most misclassifications because was shared common words, could try filtering those common words to improve accuracy.

-- Recommendation: We Recommend adding more GitHub repositories README.md files to the dataset to help prevent overfitting and to possibly increase the model accuracy.
+- Recommendation: We recommend adding more GitHub repositories README.md files to the dataset to help prevent overfitting and to possibly increase the model accuracy.

 # Project Goals
 - To construct a classification model that would accurately predict the programming language that was used in a GitHub repository by scraping their respective readme.md files.